Electric Skillet Steak

 Nutrition information on In the Kitch is provided as a courtesy and is an estimate only.
 It may not include toppings and/or dipping sauce.

 If medium-rare isn’t for you, you can adjust the cooking time for a steak that’s more rare, or more well-done.
+Refer to this guide for steak-cooking temperatures.
 You can also try varying the seasonings used in the herb butter and come up with a unique combination of your own choosing.
 This steak could also be served with a sauce, such as a barbecue sauce or steak sauce.
 Serve this steak with mashed potatoes, baked potatoes, rice, salad, stir-fried veggies or anything else that sounds appetizing.

 Have you tried cooking steak in an electric skillet?
 What sauces and seasonings did you experiment with?
 You can check out our reviews for electric skillets here.